valarnet/valarnet-blog/posts/20230126-ospf-distribute-list.md

       via 10.1.24.2, GigabitEthernet0/1
 ```

 Since all four routers must have the same view of the LSDB in area 0, there is no option to filter the advertisement of LSAs.
-Also, there are no ABRs or ASBRs in this topology.
-All routers are in the same area and running the same OSPF routing protocol.
+Also, there are no ABRs or ASBRs in this topology, all routers are in the same area and running the same OSPF routing protocol.

 A detailed look of the router LSA for 3.3.3.3 on R2 shows